evgeniyarbatov/evgeniyarbatov/README.md

+## Why I Code

+For me, writing code is a creative endeavor.
+I'm driven by the challenge of bringing ideas to life and building systems that do meaningful, useful work.
+My goal is to design solutions that are as simple and reliable as possible.
+I have a strong dislike for unnecessary complexity, dead code, and projects without clear direction.
+In my work, I draw inspiration from nature—seeking to create systems that are both elegant and enduring.

 ## How I Became a Data Engineer

 My journey into data began in an unexpected way—through boredom with SQL queries.
 Most of the time, they felt routine.
 But every so often, I’d encounter a problem I couldn’t immediately solve.
 Those moments turned into valuable learning experiences.
 As I worked through various datasets and gradually uncovered patterns and relationships, I felt like a detective piecing together clues.